Call us : (02) 9938 5419

 Is Circle of Friends suitable for children with disabilities such as autism?

-Kid First offers Social Skills Groups, such as We Thinkers, Social Detectives and Super-Flex.
+Kid First offers Social Skills Groups, such as Social Stars, Social Detectives and Social SuperHeroes.

 These programs, which are based on the internationally renowned Social Thinking® programs of Michelle Winner Garcia, more specifically cater to the social and learning needs of children with autism and other social language challenges.